corajr/Faust.jl/README.md

 setparams!(dsp, Dict("/score/freq" => 220.0f0))
 ```

-See [examples/portaudio.jl](examples/portaudio.jl) to see how the DSP can be
+See [examples/portaudio.jl](examples/portaudio.jl) to understand how the DSP can
-wrapped for audio IO.
+be wrapped for audio IO.